-I have been racing endurance events from Ironman triathlons to marathons for many years, but nothing quite prepared me for my first 100km ultra run.
 This kind of endurance race takes determination to a whole new level and I learned a lot about myself on the way.
-Mostly I learned that I CAN DO IT Â – and so can you.
+Mostly I learned that I CAN DO IT – and so can you.

-First Ultramarathon Lessons
+7 First Ultramarathon Tips

-It’s a Mental Game
+1. It’s a Mental Game

 It doesn’t matter how fit you are, there will come a point in the race where your mind starts to tell you that this is just not fun anymore and that you really, REALLY want to stop.
-For me this happened at about 70 km.
-I had already run 20 km further than I had ever run before, and I still had another 30km to go.
-What was I thinking?

 It would’ve been great to have gone into the race with some strategies to deal with the mental strain of the race and steel myself for the inevitable instinct to stop when the going gets tough.

-- Carry your phone so you can read encouraging text messages or call a loved one
+- Carry your phone so you can read encouraging text messages or call a loved one.

-- Have a very clear understanding of your WHY for doing this
+- Have a very clear understanding of your WHY for doing this.

-- Write a note to carry with you, of quotes or reasons you want to finish
+- Write a note to carry with you of quotes or reasons you want to finish.

-- Have a mantra
+- Have a mantra!

-- Let the people at aid stations encourage you
+- Let the people at aid stations encourage you.

-- Try to soak in the surroundings, it’s usually a pretty trail
+- Try to soak in the surroundings, it’s usually a pretty trail.

-- Expect the low’s so they aren’t as surprising
+- Expect the low’s so they aren’t as surprising.

-For me, my ‘why’ was to show myself how strong I can be – and to show my two sons that you can do anything you put your mind too.I’ve done quite a few endurance races in the past, mainly triathlon, so I thought I knew all about long hard races.
+For me, my ‘why’ was to show myself how strong I can be—and to show my two sons that you can do anything you put your mind too.
+I’ve done quite a few endurance races in the past, mainly triathlons, so I thought I knew all about long hard races.

 But doing my first 100km was completely different.

-On the flip side are the high moments, like the camaraderie among runners at the start line, beautiful scenery and perfect weather.
-So in contrast to the lows there were a lot of those moments when it seemed life just couldn’t be any better.
-And of course there’s no better feeling than seeing that finish line right in front of you – except of course that feeling of complete elation that you accomplished something that most people wouldn’t even dream about doing let alone attempt and succeed.
+On the flip side were the high moments, like the camaraderie among runners at the start line, beautiful scenery and perfect weather.
+So in contrast to the lows, there were a lot of those moments when it seemed life just couldn’t be any better.

-It’s an Eating and Drinking Race
+2. It’s an Eating and Drinking Race

 It is much harder to eat and drink enough when you’re running all day (and sometimes all night) than you think.

-I had a fueling plan, but I ended up eating little of the foods I had planned.It turned out that I only wanted to eat simple foods like the bananas and watermelon that were offered at aid stations during the race, and the odd sandwich that I had packed in my drop bags.
-Oh and coconut water mixed with chia seeds was awesome – easy to get down, hydrating and gives you a good lift.
-I probably didn’t eat enough, but I got through.
-One of those things you just live and learn.
+It turned out I only wanted to eat simple foods like the bananas and watermelon that were offered at aid stations during the race, and the odd sandwich that I had packed in my drop bags.

-- Many ultrarunners love flat coke for the straight sugar
+- Many ultrarunners love flat coke for the straight sugar.

 Going into my first race, I wanted to run the whole way (albeit a little slow perhaps!)
-But come race day this DID NOT pan out and I came to learn that walking is ABSOLUTELY OK.
+But on race day this DID NOT pan out and I came to learn that walking is ABSOLUTELY OK.

 - At first I could only walk on steep hills, but as the day went on my definition of steep began to become less and less.